Hi Lovely people,

 Talking about Eurovision, the countdown has begun.
 My party will be on my birthday!!!
-23rd May at 12:30 pm.
-More of a get together than a purely Eurovision party.
+More of a get-together than a purely Eurovision party.
 I miss you all and would love to sit around eating and talking with Eurovision on the tele in the background.

 Work has been great.
 I’ve just finished my first Navy batch for the year.
 I have the school holidays off then go back and teach the next batch.
-I have had my hair done see attached photo.
+I have had my hair done coloured purple again.
 I’m off to Canberra on Sunday for a week, really looking forward to getting away from the to-do list.

 Three of my favourite things together in one show.
 Lighthouses, Engineering and the lovely Rob Bell.
 I stumbled across ‘The Secret Life of Lighthouses’ on SBS on-demand.
 It is an amazing show about lighthouses obviously.
 If you want a bit more engineering goodness, a new season of ‘Abandoned Engineering’ is on SBS on-demand.

 For a bit of news and some history of science check out Massive Science